 3 Old Farm Road, Newtown, CT

 This inspiring non-profit organization is developing a beautiful animal sanctuary and education center in honor of Catherine’s kind spirit.
-We are managing production in the 30 large raised beds in their meadow for donation.
+We are managing their 30 large raised bed gardens covering 30,000 square feet in their meadow, growing a wide variety of fruits and vegetables for donation.

-Local farmers and other producers donated their excess harvest.
+Local farmers and other producers who donated their excess harvest:

 - Waldingfield Farm – Washington, CT